Aaradhana1996/Machine-Learning/README.md

 10. module 8.R: Association Rules

 **All the above R files have a corresponding description document for them.
-Finally, the ModelPerformanceEvaluation document reports the performance of the Naive Bayes implementation.**
+Finally, the ModelPerformanceEvaluation document reports the performance of the Naive Bayes implementation.
+The ComparisonBetweenAlgorithms 1 & 2 documents have a good comparison between the algorithms based on my projects.**